-Scott Wayne Roberts (born 1959) is a supporter of outreach in astronomy and space exploration, and a popularizer of amateur astronomy.
-Since the early 1980s he has consulted, participated in, and engineered star party events and telescope viewings to a broad audience.
-He continues his work to build awareness and educate the public in astronomy.
+Scott Wayne Roberts (born 1959) is a designer and marketer of amateur astronomy equipment.
+He is also a supporter of educational outreach in astronomy and space exploration, and popularizer of amateur astronomy.
+Since 1980 he has marketed and sold amateur astronomical equipment, as well as produced astronomy-themed events and presentations to a broad audience.

 At the 2008 Astronomical League conference Scott Roberts announced his return to the telescope manufacturing industry as Founder of Explore Scientific, LLC.
 The company dedicated their sponsorship of the League's National Young Astronomer Award and the Leslie C. Peltier Award to John Diebel and Meade Instruments for their many years of support of the Astronomical League's outreach and recognition programs.

 Scott Roberts founded the AstronomyOutreach network in 2000 to popularize and support individuals and organizations committed to educational public outreach (EPO) in astronomy.
-In 2004, together with Dr. Mike Reynolds, Tippy D'Auria, and Terry Mann, serving on the Awards Committee, the organization launched the annual AstronomyOutreach Awards to recognize individuals and organizations that have produced exemplary and sustainable EPO programs in astronomy.
+In 2004, together with Dr. Mike Reynolds, Tippy D'Auria, Terry Mann, Dr. Stephen J. Edberg and serving on the Awards Committee, the organization launched the annual AstronomyOutreach Awards to recognize individuals and organizations that have produced exemplary and sustainable EPO programs in astronomy.

 Meade Instruments Corporation

 Beginning in 1986, Roberts worked with Meade Instruments, working in various capacities with the telescope maker, starting out as a Tech Support Representative and a Sales Manager.
 From 1992-98 Roberts worked for Meade in Asia setting quality standards for small telescopes and accessories manufactured in Taiwan.